315.00, Laws, Rules, and Orders

 1. Members shall acquire and maintain a thorough knowledge of city, state, and federal law, including elements constituting criminal acts and fundamental rules of evidence.

 2. Members shall not commit any act or fail to perform any act constituting a violation of any applicable laws, rules, and orders, whether stated in these directives or elsewhere.

 3.1.
 Members are required to know and act in accordance with all PPB directives.

 3.1.1.
-Members shall electronically sign a statement acknowledging that they have received, read, and had an opportunity to ask questions about the new or revised directives within 30 calendar days of the Chief’s approval and prior to enactment, except as provided in Directive 010.00, Directives Manual.
+Members shall electronically sign a statement acknowledging that they have received, read, and had an opportunity to ask questions about the new or revised directives within 30 calendar days of the Chief’s approval and prior to enactment, except as provided in Directive 010.00, Directives Review and Development Process.
 When PPB deems appropriate, members shall also successfully complete a knowledge check assessment within that same timeframe.

 3.1.2.
 Members must know and comprehend standards as established within Bureau communications mediums issued by the Chief or the member’s Responsibility Unit Manager (e.g., orders, bulletins, tips and techniques, memoranda, etc.).
 Upon returning to duty, members shall read all communications issued during their absence.

 3.1.3.
 Members having any question or uncertainty about any directive, standard, law, rule, or order will immediately seek clarification via the chain of command.

 4.1.
 As employees of the City of Portland, all Bureau members, sworn and non-sworn, are subject to all City of Portland HRARs.
 Therefore, members are expected to know and comply with all HRARs.